oleander/Wire/README.markdown

 ### Tip

-Don't forget join your threads using `Thread#join`.
+Don't forget to join your threads using `Thread#join`.

     list = []
     10.times do |n|